mrwatson-de/mrwatson-de/faq.md

     - a folder in my documents folder, where I put all my GitHub projects `~/Documents/Git/<repositoryname>`
   - If you are using the git command line, good luck!

-Since FileMaker files change every time you open them:
+> Note: Since FileMaker files change every time you open them:
-  - I tend to copy the FileMaker file(s) to another directory, and
+>  - I tend to copy the FileMaker file(s) to another directory before opening them
-  - only copy them back to the repo folder if I have really changed them and want to synchronise the changes back to GitHub
+>  - I only copy them back to the repo folder if I have really changed them and want to synchronise the changes back to GitHub
+>  - Like that you avoid commiting the FileMaker file back to the repo when no code has actually changed

-- make changes
+- Make changes
-- copy the FileMaker files back to the repo folder
+- Copy the FileMaker files back to the repo folder
-- make a Pull Request
+- Make a Pull Request

 We'll see how it goes from there! 😉